Surface Plasmon Polaritons: Creation Dynamics and Interference of Slow and Fast Propagating SPPs at a Temporal Boundary: Introduction

 Due to the irreversibility of time, the waves scattered at a temporal boundary can only occur in the temporal region after the temporal boundary, i.e., they can't travel back to the past (to the temporal region before the temporal boundary).
 This behavior is contrary to that of wave scattering at a spatial boundary, resulting in reflected waves and transmitted waves relative to the spatial boundary.

-Lately, there has been a resurgence in this research topic \cite{Bakunov2014,Xiao2014,Bacot2016,Sounas2017,Maslov2018,Lustig2018,Shirokova2019,Zhou2020,PachecoPena2020,PachecoPena2020a,Bakunov2020,Ramaccia2020,Solis2021,Ramaccia2021,Xu2021,Sharabi2021,Carminati2021,Gratus2021,Li2021,Li2022,Galiffi2022,VazquezLozano2022,Mencagli2022,Stefanini2022,Koutserimpas,VazquezLozano2023,Wang2023,Koivurova2023,Horsley2023,Mostafa2024,Kreiczer2024}, driven by the potential for the applications in plasmonics (nano-photonics, nano-optics, photonic metamaterials), such as magnet-free nonreciprocity \cite{Sounas2017,Li2022}, temporal aiming \cite{PachecoPena2020a,Sini2024}, and extreme energy transformations \cite{Li2021}, to name a few.
-There has been some work on time-varying media systems that support SPPs \cite{Maslov2018,Shirokova2019,Bakunov2020}; however, these deal with existing propagating SPPs encountering a temporal boundary.
+Lately, there has been a resurgence in this research topic \cite{Bakunov2014,Xiao2014,Bacot2016,Sounas2017,Maslov2018,Lustig2018,Shirokova2019,Zhou2020,PachecoPena2020,PachecoPena2020a,Bakunov2020,Ramaccia2020,Solis2021,Ramaccia2021,Xu2021,Sharabi2021,Carminati2021,Gratus2021,Li2021,Li2022,Galiffi2022,VazquezLozano2022,Mencagli2022,Stefanini2022,Koutserimpas,VazquezLozano2023,Wang2023,Koivurova2023,Horsley2023,Mostafa2024,Kreiczer2024,Raziman}, driven by the potential for the applications in plasmonics (nano-photonics, nano-optics, photonic metamaterials), such as magnet-free nonreciprocity \cite{Sounas2017,Li2022}, temporal aiming \cite{PachecoPena2020a,Sini2024}, and extreme energy transformations \cite{Li2021}, to name a few.
+There has been some work on time-varying media systems that support SPPs \cite{Maslov2018,Shirokova2019,Bakunov2020,Raziman}; however, these deal with existing propagating SPPs encountering a temporal boundary.
 To the best of our knowledge, there has not been work on dipole excitation of SPPs in a time-varying system.
 This is the topic of this work \cite{Berres2024}, where such a system allows for the analysis of the interaction among dipole excitations, where we have the ability to consider the interactions at the moment of SPP creation (e.g., as a time-varying system changes from one that does not support SPPs to one that supports SPP propagation).
+Dipole excitation of SPPs in inhomogeneous media pre- or post-time-boundary, and the interaction of before- and after-time-boundary SPPs with continuous excitation, is the novel aspect of this work.

 The use of a time-varying media platform allows for the utilization of temporal modulation, which, when combined with plasmonic waveguides (reciprocal or nonreciprocal), may allow for modifying the resonance or direction of energy propagation in the system.
 This then may also allow for more freedom and practicality in manipulating the electromagnetic response of plasmonic waveguides in time, which in turn may enable more efficient and tunable interactions among dipole excitations.